Dr Tommy H L TseAssistant Professor

 +852 3917 8532

 Dr. Tommy Tse is an Assistant Professor in Media and Culture at the Department of Sociology, The University of Hong Kong.
 He specialises in East Asia’s media and cultural industries, creative labour, consumer culture and sociology of fashion.
-His work has appeared in the Asian Journal of Business Research (MAGScholar), Clothing Cultures (Intellect), Information, Communication & Society (Taylor & Francis), International Journal of Fashion Design, Technology and Education (Taylor & Francis), International Journal of Fashion Studies (Intellect), Journal of Business Anthropology (Copenhagen Business School Open Journals), Luxury Brands in Emerging Markets (Macmillian), Retail Design: Theoretical Perspective (Routledge), Young Consumers (Emerald), and The International Sociological Association E-Symposium (Sage), in addition to his co-authored book Celebrity Culture and the Entertainment Industry in Asia: Use of Celebrity and Its Influence on Society, Culture and Communication (Intellect Books/University of Chicago Press, 2017).
+His work has appeared in Asian Journal of Business Research (MAGScholar), Clothing Cultures (Intellect), Information, Communication and Society (Taylor & Francis), International Journal of Fashion Design, Technology and Education (Taylor & Francis), International Journal of Fashion Studies (Intellect), Journal of Business Anthropology (Copenhagen Business School Open Journals), Journal of Consumer Culture (Sage), Young Consumers (Emerald) and The International Sociological Association E-Symposium (Sage), in addition to his co-authored book Celebrity Culture and the Entertainment Industry in Asia: Use of Celebrity and Its Influence on Society, Culture and Communication (Intellect Books/University of Chicago Press, 2017).

 Previously, Tse worked in various media and creative companies, including Art Map Ltd., ADO and TBWA.
 Tse also worked as a project-based copywriter for various global fashion, luxury and pharmaceutical brands for over six years.
 Before joining HKU, Tse taught at the School of Communication, Hong Kong Baptist University; Central Saint Martins, University of the Arts London; the Culture and Media Domain, HKU SPACE; and Hong Kong Design Institute.